Admission to care

 Payments for the services of the Cesta domů Community Palliative Care Unit

-The cost of the complex care for one patient is CZK 1 900 per day.
+The cost of the health services which are part of the complex hospice care for one patient was CZK 2 500 per day in 2018.
 The community palliative care unit's services are covered from multiple sources.

 Since 2018 a part of health services is reimbursed from public health insurance funds by health insurance companies in contract with individual hospices (mobile specialized palliative care, specialization nr.
 926).
 The reimbursement from health insurance reaches CZK 1152 for less symptom-intensive patient and CZK 1463 for a more complex patient.
 The classification of the patient into the reimbursment from public health insurance is always decided by the doctor based on the indication criteria stipulated by the valid legislation (Decree 353/2017 Coll., Decree 354/2017 Coll.).